MOTIONTAG/motiontag-sample-app-ios/README.md

 ## Starting the sample app

 1. Clone this repository
-2. Navigate to `motiontag-sample-app-ios` folder
-3. Initialize the pods: `pod install` (Contact us in order to get access to the MOTIONTAG SDK framework)
+2. In the root project folder, initialize the pods: `pod install` (Contact us in order to get access to the MOTIONTAG SDK framework)
-4. Open `SampleApp.xcworkspace`
+3. Open `SampleApp.xcworkspace`
-5. Navigate to `Signing & Capabilities` section inside Xcode and update the Team settings
+4. Navigate to `Signing & Capabilities` section inside Xcode and update the Team settings
-6. Update `userJwtToken` with a valid token
+5. Update `userJwtToken` with a valid token
-7. Run the project
+6. Run the project

 Notes: